lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-12-swift-parsers-libraries.markdown

 ### C Structures in Swift

 [```libxml2```](http://xmlsoft.org)  Open Source implementation of is a C library, the C functions can be imported into Swift using an Bridging Header and used as if they are Swift functions with [usual rules of interacting with C API](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/BuildingCocoaApps/InteractingWithCAPIs.html#//apple_ref/doc/uid/TP40014216-CH8-XID_11).
-As Working with the structures requires quite a bit of unwrapping and manupilating 'Unsafe' containers that wrap all C structures in Swift.
+As Working with the structures requires quite a bit of unwrapping and manipulating 'Unsafe' containers that wrap all C structures in Swift.
 Again, a strong reason to move up to the Swift level of abstraction.

 Direct access of C structure members is not permitted in Swift as Swift does not know about the shape of structures.
 Any access of structure members will need to be wrapped in C/Objective-C functions and imported in the Bridging Header.